HHS/meshrdf/README.md

 (for Windows) can be used to convert the sample XML files into RDF, the final output being *samples.nt*.

+***Note, though, that the generated RDF will be missing a lot of meshv:broader relationships, because those are generated from the tree node identifiers to link between various records.
+Since the sample files contain only a subset of the records, most of these cannot be generated.***

 ## Project directory structure